Selling your home but not sure how to go about it?

 11. Finalize the sale

-The final step to selling a house consists of a few important tasks that need to be completed before the sale can become official.
+The final step in selling your home involves a few key tasks to make the sale official.

-For many sellers, the closing process happens about one to two weeks before the closing date.
+For most sellers, the closing process begins one to two weeks before the closing date.

 The buyer will conduct a final walkthrough of your property with their real estate agent several days before closing.